nabla-containers/nabla-measurements/README.md

 Alternately, grepping for functions starting with sys will show the system calls (e.g., `grep -i "^sys\_"`)

+### Complexity

+To get a sense of how complex the unique functions are, we also perform a complexity analysis using the GNU `complexity` tool.
+We run complexity over the kernel version we used (sample output is included in this repository in the file named `./complexity`).
+Then, we use those numbers to compute a total complexity sum for each case.

 ### Our results

 We have included some results for default docker, nabla, kata, and